ABOUT THE ADVENTURE

 - Basic accommodations in Panama at the end of the journey

 - Want to join us?
 Request an invitation.

 ABOUT THE SAN BLAS ISLANDS

-The San Blas islands truly unique.
+The San Blas islands are truly unique.
 The grouping of islands are controlled by self-governing indigenous people called the Kuna.
-The Kuna gained controlled of the islands after a revolution against the Panamanian government in 1925.
-Since then, they have maintained political autonomy from the mainland and have been able to control tourism on their own terms – directly benefit from the majority of the tourism dollars spent.
+The Kuna gained control of the islands after a revolution against the Panamanian government in 1925.
+Since then, they have maintained political autonomy from the mainland and have been able to control tourism on their own terms – they directly benefit from the majority of the tourism dollars spent.
 On this adventure, we’ll get the opportunity to relax and connect with GlobeKickers as guests of the indigenous Kuna, who will feed and house us on their islands.